 Regulatory Elements: Description: Customer-facing, grid-facing or both Both 3, 0 Utilities submit proposals for grid modernization investments prior to Rationale for, or summary of, model initiating the plan.
 Regulatory Oversight: Utility pre-implementation filing requirement Filing required prior to implementation.
 Yes.
 DPU review and approval of a utility grid modernization proposal would occur in the context of an adjudicatory proceeding with set time frames for review and receipt of a final order to enable timely Regulatory review and approval of filing and efficient implementation of grid modernization initiatives.
 Utility request for pre-approved GM budgets Yes.
 Yes.
 During the DPU adjudicatory proceeding interested stakeholders Stakeholder input can participate.
 Annual or as determined during the DPU proceeding.
 Utilities may report on progress (e.g., budget and installation status) as well as evaluation criteria.
 Depending on the nature of the grid modernization investment, a variety of reporting elements may be Utility reporting requirements applicable.
 Cost-Effectiveness: Traditional standards for reviewing projects necessary to maintain the safety and reliability of service to customers would remain in place.
 Cost-effectiveness tests may be applicable for certain customer and grid-facing investments in order to demonstrate the benefits exceed the costs.
 However, it is not appropriate to apply those tests uniformly across all investment types.
 As such, these tests should be included in the context of a utility filing, as appropriate.
-Following - 11 11 11 11 11 DPU approval of grid modernization initiatives, utilities shall pursue Explicit, public cost-effectiveness requirement such initiatives efficiently.
-1 1 1 1 1 1 1 1 1 Traditional standards for reviewing projects necessary to maintain the Internal analysis by utility safety and reliability of service to customers would remain in place.
-Ratemaking and Cost Recovery: The consequence of a consequence of the contract of the contra The process for general utility ratesetting does not change from the process that exists today.
+Following DPU approval of grid modernization initiatives, utilities shall pursue Explicit, public cost-effectiveness requirement such initiatives efficiently.
+Explicit, public cost effectiveness requirement Traditional standards for reviewing projects necessary to maintain the Internal analysis by utility safety and reliability of service to customers would remain in place.
+Ratemaking and Cost Recovery: , The process for general utility ratesetting does not change from the process that exists today.
 Base distribution rates will be set in the context of a general rate proceeding.
-As necessary for grid Conoral ratemaking (historic future test years) modernization investments, a separate funding mechanism outside of General ratemaking (historic, future test years) Frequency of rate cases base rates will apply.
+As necessary for grid modernization investments, a separate funding mechanism outside of General ratemaking (historic, future test years) base rates will apply.
 Frequency of rate cases Present rules apply.
 As necessary, utilities should be permitted to request recovery of grid modernization investments through mechanisms outside of base Cost recovery (e.g., base rates, trackers) rates, as determined by the Department.
-Cost recovery (c.g., base rates, trackers) This would be addressed in the context of the DPU proceeding.
-A principle of the utility's proposal will be to consider the need for Cost allocation (among customer classes) affordability for low-income customers. cost anocation (among customer classes) The beneficiary of an investment in grid modernization should pay the Cost assignment (e.g., to third party) costs, wherever it is feasible to do so. cost assignment (e.g., to tima party) This would be addressed in the context of the DPU proceeding.
-A principle of the utility's proposal will be to consider the need for Rate design affordability for low-income customers.
+This would be addressed in the context of the DPU proceeding.
+A principle of the utility's proposal will be to consider the need for Cost allocation (among customer classes) affordability for low-income customers.
+Cost cosimum out (o. c. to third month) The beneficiary of an investment in grid modernization should pay the Cost assignment (e.g., to third party) costs, wherever it is feasible to do so.
+This would be addressed in the context of the DPU proceeding.
+A Pata decign principle of the utility's proposal will be to consider the need for Rate design affordability for low-income customers.
 Utility incentives (e.g. ROE, rewards/penalties) This would be addressed in the context of the DPU proceeding.
-Time, meeting (e.g. 1102) remained, perialices) int in the decided in the delicent of the Bi o proceeding.